The greatest All American Guitar band of all times

 Very true, though on the same page, in the note referenced on this page (page 59 of the 30th Anniversary edition), Dawkins almost falls into his own trap, saving himself with one little sentence.

-The text of the note to the main text is so incredibly incorrect that it is quite funny, given he does this on the very same page as his scolding on Hoyle.
+The note’s text to the main text is so incredibly incorrect that it is quite funny, given he does this on the same page as his scolding on Hoyle.

-In the note Dawkins for some reason wants to explain a theory of consciousness by Daniel Dennett.
-Dennett himself has tried to explain his ideas in several books.
-For reasons that remain unclear Dawkins wants to summarize Dennett’s work in this 2 page note.
+In the note, Dawkins wants to explain Daniel Dennett‘s theory of consciousness.
+Although Dennett has tried to explain his ideas in several books, Dawkins wants to summarize Dennett’s work in this two-page note for unclear reasons.

 More linkages to Dennett’s work and that of his friend Douglas Hofstadter on page 59, where Dawkins discusses self-awareness and rejects ideas of self-awareness because

-So can we conclude Dawkins has fallen into the trap of asserting a scholar’s distinction in one field implies authority in another?
+So, can we conclude that Dawkins has fallen into the trap of asserting that a scholar’s distinction in one field implies authority in another?

 As I said, almost.
 On page 280 Dawkins saves himself, on the edge, with this little remark: